Updated March 13, 2023

 - Modern applications fetch information from a variety of sources.

-These two factors are simply telling us that information will be available in asynchronous fashion.
+These two factors are simply telling us that information will be available in an asynchronous fashion.
 So in the near future, what would matter is not multithreading but a way to deal with asynchrony, and asynchrony can only be dealt with multithreading.

 Who should learn Multithreading?

 People doing coding and developing applications or software or processors should learn this as this is the only way to make use of your CPUs and handle asynchrony.

-This technique will never die because it has some unique advantages which cannot be performed by any other technique.
-Companies are looking for developers who can code in threads as well to make the most of the resources and to reduce the cost.
-Therefore, it has a good career growth and opportunities.
+This technique will never die because it has some unique advantages which any other technique cannot perform.
+Companies are looking for developers who can code in threads to make the most of the resources and reduce the cost.
+Therefore, it has good career growth and opportunities.

 This has been a guide to What is Multithreading.
 Here we discuss the types of Multithreading along with the uses, advantages, working and career growth.
 You can also go through our other suggested articles to learn more –